 Here’s a board game design by Joelle Barbeau of Riverside School Board, to test your knowledge on a given society, in this case for New-France in 1745!
-Inspired by games like FAUNA, Joelle has adapted cards used in the original English version of Chronos (available here), Explora is a board game using playing cards and a timeline/map board that allows students to locate events and people in time and space.
-Points are collected for each element in the game, making this a fun way to review a society and remind students of what they have learned throughout the year.
-For access to detailed instructions, high-quality versions of cards you can print, and other tools like the board design and aspects definitions, visit the main Explora Game page.
+Inspired by games like FAUNA … Explora is a board game using playing cards and a timeline/map board that allows students to locate events and people in time and space.
+It’s a fun way to review a society and remind students of what they have learned throughout the year.
+Visit the main Explora Game page.
 Go to page

 Cycle 2 card game: Review Societies and Connect the Facts!